Homeschool schedule

 Homeschool day

 Let us begin our homeschool day with no tears.
 Three days a week we have karate.
 Guitar is usually on Wednesday evenings.
-I base our homeschool routine around extracurricular activities.
+I base our Homeschool Daily Schedule around extracurricular activities.
 In addition, developed talents and leadership skills are just as important as English, science and arithmetic.
 Most days we start working at a desk or the table at about 9 am.

 In arithmetic, we use a variety of curricula and programs.
 From Math U see to Abeka Academy to Saxon Math to Singapore Math to anything I feel the need to explore.
 Abeka is the most advanced in my opinion and fits us the best.
 Even though I teach at a much slower pace than the program dictates.